jolokia/jolokia/HOWTO_RELEASE.md

 * _Jolokia protocol version_ - this is the version of protocol and is unrelated to Java/Maven version.
 Should be managed manually in main `pom.xml` using `<protocolVersion>` Maven property.
 * _JavaScript package/client version_ - this is the `version` field of `package.json` for Jolokia JavaScript client.
 It uses different convention than Maven/Java version (no `-SNAPSHOT` qualifier for example).

-### Maven version change

-This is done automatically by using `maven-release-plugin`.
-No manual work should be required.

 ### Current stable version change

 After successful release, main `pom.xml` should have `<currentStableVersion>` property updated to match the latest Maven version set by `maven-release-plugin`.
 Then we can continue work on documentation.
 There's no need to set this version anywhere else, because it's propagated through Maven properties to maven plugins that generate the site (like maven-site-plugin or `npx` invocation through `frontend-maven-plugin`).

+However, during the deployment, a Maven Assembly is created that contains:
+* released jars
+* source code
+* reference manual

+Reference manual is generated using Antora and version number is passed as asciidoctor attribute.
+That's why the `<currentStableVersion>` SHOULD be set just before the release to a value specified later as `-DreleaseVersion` parameter for `mvn release:prepare` invocation.

+### Maven version change

+This is done automatically by using `maven-release-plugin`.
+No manual work should be required.

 ### Jolokia protocol version change